odoo/documentation/expense/expense.rst

   * Cost: 0.0

-Don’t forget to set an expense tax on each expense type (and an account if you use Odoo Accounting).
+Don’t forget to set an expense tax on each expense type (and an account if you use Twenty20 Accounting).
 It’s usually a good practice to use a tax that is configured with *Tax Included in Price* (see: :doc:`../accounting/others/taxes/tax_included`).
 That way, employees report expenses with